pranitishettiwar/CodepathNYTimes/README.md

-# New York Times News Search article app which allows a user to find old articles
 # Project 2 - *NYTimes Search*

 **NYTimes Search** is an android app that allows a user to search for articles on web using simple filters.
 The app utilizes [New York Times Search API](http://developer.nytimes.com/docs/read/article_search_api_v2).